yingyangle/pubmed/README.md

     python search_authors.py

-This script will take the list of relevant authors in `data/authors_relevant.json` and save the article information for all articles written by each author.
-The article data will be saved in `data/articles_by_relevant_authors.csv` and `data/articles_by_relevant_authors.json`.
+This script will take the list of relevant authors in `data/relevant_authors_articles/authors_relevant.json` and save the article information for all articles written by each author.
+The article data will be saved in the folders `data/relevant_authors_articles/saved_articles/json` and `data/relevant_authors_articles/saved_articles/csv`, with both folders containing the same data but into different file formats.
+Each folder contains a `.csv` or `.json` file for each author's articles.

-**Note:** This script might take a long time to run, and you might need to submit multiple jobs to continue the script if you don't set the walltime high enough.
-If the script does time out, sometimes the `articles_by_relevant_authors.json` file will be corrupted since it wasn't able to finish fully writing the output file before the job timed out.
-In these cases, you might have to manually fix the file via python on the command line.
-To make sure it's working, you should be able to load the `.json` file using `json.load()`.
-After that, you can resubmit the job to continue searching the remaining authors.
-The script will make sure to skip any authors it has already searched by checking the authors in `articles_by_relevant_authors.json`.

-**Another note:** The `articles_by_relevant_authors.json` file might get too big at some point to be loaded in python.
-You'll get an error that says something like `OSError: [Errno 28] No space left on device`.
-In this case, rename the `articles_by_relevant_authors.json` file to be something else (e.g. `articles_by_relevant_authors1.json` and create a new blank `articles_by_relevant_authors.json` file just containing `[]`.
-Do the same for the `articles_by_relevant_authors.csv` file, and create a new blank one with just the header columns as a row of text.
+The script will also keep a list of authors it has searched in `data/relevant_authors_articles/authors_already_searched.json` so that you can pick up where you left off if needed.
+There's also a list of articles that have already been saved in `data/relevant_authors_articles/articles_already_saved.json` and a list of authors for which the article search failed saved in `data/relevant_authors_articles/failed_authors.json`, just for reference.

 ### Predicting relevance of articles by relevant authors